EinsteinToolkit/et2021uiuc/register.md

 The Einstein Toolkit school is offered free of charge, with no fees of any kind charged.
 To keep count of the expected number of attendees and to avoid Zoom-bombing incidents we ask that you register using this [Google Form](https://forms.gle/kJEz8ERtDVpWJ7Fi6).
-During the registration process you can also request time for a short presentation of your own scientific results.
-We anticipate to be able to offer the opportunity for short talks in the [lightning talk sections](program.html).
-The deadline to apply for a short talk has passed.
+Please note that deadline to apply for a short talk has passed.

 Once your application has been approved by the organizers, you will be sent a confirmation email and login instructions for the Zoom meeting.
 Please allow